 LivePlan is web-based business plan software that guides you through the process step by step.
 Advice, planning tools, and financial calculators are all on hand to make writing your business plan as easy and seamless as possible.
 Live plan includes financial forecasting so you can test whether your numbers make sense, as well as tools entrepreneurs can use to track their financials and grow their businesses.

-A monthly plan is available for $20 per month, a six-month subscription costs $18 per month, and an annual subscription is available for $15 per month.
+A Standard plan is available for $20 per month, and an annual subscription costs $15 per month.
+Also, the Premium plan costs $20 per month, and an annual subscription costs $30 per month.

 Starting your own business may be scary, but writing a business plan doesn’t have to be.
 Use one of these tools today to start making your idea a reality.